 7. Transport links

 Being downwind of sewage works, or having hordes of tourists passing your front window during the holiday season, can turn an idyllic location into an ordeal.
-Try to uncover factors, good and bad, that affect your environment.

 10. Local medical services

 Consider how well the local medical services meet your needs if you become ill, especially if you have a long-term illness.

 Property investment hotspots: how to spot an up-and-coming area

 In this short video, property expert Tracy Kellett, a former estate agent who now owns property search company BDI Home Finders, shares her insider tips on finding property hotspots.

 Although there’s never a cast-iron guarantee that an area will improve (or its house price values rise), some tell-tale signs that an area is on the up include:

 - Thriving nearby towns.
 Up-and-coming areas often spring up next to areas that are already popular, because people are priced out of that location and are looking to move as near as possible instead.

 - New developments.
 When new-build homes are built, they can sometimes increase the value of surrounding properties too, although this will vary by area.

 - Regeneration plans.
 If a local authority is planning to regenerate a town centre, this is likely to boost the local economy and drive up house prices in the future.